-NeuroVia’s lead drug candidate, NV1205 (sobetirome), is being developed for the treatment of X-linked Adrenoleukodystrophy (X-ALD).
-The compound has completed Phase 1 safety studies and the company is currently planning a Phase 1/2 study in X-ALD patients.
+NeuroVia’s lead drug candidate, NV1205, is being developed for the treatment of X-linked Adrenoleukodystrophy (X-ALD).
+The compound has completed Phase 1 safety studies in adults and is currently being evaluated in the PEDALS trial, a Phase 1/2 study in CCALD patients.

 About X-Linked Adrenoleukodystrophy

 X-linked adrenoleukodystrophy has a prevalence of approximately 1 in 17,500 live births.
 The disorder arises from a mutation of the ABCD1 gene on the X-chromosome.
 The ABCD1 gene encodes a protein (AdrenoLeukoDystrophy Protein, or ALDP) situated on the membrane of peroxisomes that facilitates the transport and degradation of very long chain fatty acids (VLCFA).
 In the absence of functional ALDP, VLCFA accumulate and can be harmful to cells, especially those of the Central Nervous System (CNS) where this accumulation can lead to a deterioration of the myelin sheaths surrounding nerve cells, thereby impairing nerve function.

 The main sites of pathology of X-ALD are the CNS and the adrenal glands.
 While dysfunction of the adrenal glands can be controlled with hormone replacement therapy, CNS dysfunction is progressively problematic and in many cases can be rapidly fatal.
 The disease manifests in two main phenotypes: Cerebral ALD (CALD) and Adrenomyeloneuropathy (AMN).
 The two phenotypes are not mutually exclusive and virtually all males with X-ALD will develop AMN in early adulthood.